This inexpensive closet door makeover completely transformed a pair of bland closet doors with chevron wood planks and a fresh coat of paint.

 - utility knife or paint scraper

-- Cut the wood the correct length for the outer frame.
+- Cut the wood to the correct length to form the outer frame.

 - Attach it using wood glue and nails.